of variables is fixed from the beginning, where

 involving

 words.
-Examples of this are multiplication and division, which correspond to addition and subtraction, and the inverse lexicographical order, which corresponds to the operator <
+Examples of this are multiplication and division, which correspond to addition and subtraction, and the inverse lexicographical order, which corresponds to the operator <.
+As an aside, the problem of possible overflow is burried in the our assumption that no monomial operation will involve partial exponents exceeding

 .
 Other operations, for example, checking whether one monomial is divisible by another, involve explicitly considering partial exponents using bitmasks.